Sunshower

-A sunshower or sun shower is a meteorological phenomenon in which rain falls while the sun is shining.
-A sunshower is usually the result of accompanying winds associated with a rain storm sometimes miles away, blowing the airborne raindrops into an area where there are no clouds, therefore causing a sunshower.
-Sometimes a sunshower is created when a single rain shower cloud passes overhead, and the Sun's angle keeps the sunlight from being obstructed by overhead clouds.
+A sunshower, or sun shower, is a meteorological phenomenon in which rain falls while the sun is seen shining.
+A sunshower is usually a result of winds associated with a rain storm sometimes miles away, blowing the airborne raindrops into an area where there are no clouds.
+Sometimes a sunshower is created when a single rain shower cloud passes overhead, and the sun's angle keeps the sunlight from being obstructed by overhead clouds.
 Sunshower conditions often lead to the appearance of a rainbow, if the sun is at a sufficiently low angle.

+Names

-Although used in the United States, Canada, Australia, New Zealand, Ireland and the UK, the term "sunshower" is rarely found in dictionaries.
-Additionally, the phenomenon has a wide range of sometimes remarkably similar folkloric names in cultures around the world.
-A common theme is that of clever animals and tricksters getting married or related to the devil, although many variations of this theme are in existence.
+Although the term "sunshower" is used in the United States, Canada, Australia, New Zealand, Ireland and the UK, it is rarely found in dictionaries.
+The phenomenon has a wide range of sometimes remarkably similar folkloric names in cultures around the world.
+A common theme is that of clever animals and tricksters like the devil or witches getting married, although many variations of this theme exist.

-Folkloric names

-In Afrikaans and in Hindi, this phenomenon, i.e. when it rains and the sun shines, the traditional belief is Jakkals trou met wolf se vrou, meaning 'Jackal marries wolf's wife'.